 Read Write Inc. continues into Class 2 (Y1 & 2) while children continue to add to their existing phonetic knowledge (set 3) building their confidence in reading comprehension and writing.
 We want our children at Hesleden Primary to be inspired by books so by the time children enter KS2 they should be confident readers who can talk about what they’ve read and answer questions thoughtfully.

 Teachers in KS2 continue to review phonic sounds based on current assessments because, with 26 letters, 44 sounds and over 150 ways to make those sounds up – practice makes perfect!
-RWI Spelling is currently being introduced from Y2 (Aut 2020).
-Children also access programs such as Lexia.
-For those children who have additional needs or who don’t make progress with synthetic phonics, programmes such as Active Literacy can be made available to support them.
+RWI Spelling begins in Y2 once children have completed the RWI programme.